U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase - NewsBreak

 Their recommendations included moving from an annual budget resolution to a two-year budget resolution, changing who sits on the Senate Budget Committee and some technical changes.
 But the panel never reported its recommendations to the House or Senate chamber.

-The post U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase appeared first on Maryland Matters .
+The post U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase appeared first on Alaska Beacon .

 Comments / 0